Approximate deadlines are bracketed. Please visit sponsor sites for current deadlines and additional information.

 C3 Commission on Statistical Physics

 - The Early Career Award in Statistical Physics (Dec.
 31) for a researcher who has not reached the age of 37 in the year of the award.
+This award is presented every third year with the next to be awarded in 2019.

 - The Boltzmann Award honours outstanding achievements in Statistical Physics.
 It is presented every three years at the International Conference on Statistical Physics (STATPHYS19).